 Algeria Calendar with Holidays 2026 – Annual Guide

-Algeria Calendar with Holidays 2026 – In 2026, Algeria misses a mixture of civil, Islamic, and cultural holidays, totaling 11–12 public holidays.
-The year starts on Thursday, 1 January, with New Year’s Day, followed by Amazing (barbaric) on Monday, January 12, which respects the heritage of the indigenous population.
-The Islamic observation follows the lunar calendar, which begins around February 18 with Ramadan, and marking the end of Ramadan, on 20–22 March, the festive Eid al-Fitr holiday.
+Algeria Calendar with Holidays 2026 – In 2026, Algeria misses a mixture of civil, Islamic, and cultural holidays, totaling 10-12 public holidays.
+The year starts on Thursday, 1 January with New Year’s Day, followed by on Monday, January 12, which respects the heritage of the indigenous population.
+The Islamic observation follows the lunar calendar, which begins around February 18 with Ramadan, and marking the end of Ramadan, on 20–22 March with tentative dates depends moon-sighting, the festive Eid al-Fitr holiday.

 Algeria Calendar with Holidays 2026

-Labor Day is celebrated on Friday, May 1, followed by Eid al-Adha, sacrifice, from May 27-29.
+Labor Day is celebrated on Friday, May 1, followed by Eid al-Adha, sacrifice from May 27-29.
 The Islamic New Year (Muharram) is celebrated on 17 June, and Ashura on 26 June—religious opportunities of deep cultural importance.
-In 1962, Independence Day comes on Sunday, July 5, honoring the liberation of Algeria from French colonial rule.
-Prophet Muhammad’s birthday (Mavalid) is marked on 26 August, celebrating the Prophet’s life.
-Finally, Revolution Day on 1 November reminds us of the beginning of the Algerian War of Independence.
+In 1962, Independence Day comes on Sunday, July 5 honoring the liberation of Algeria from French colonial rule.
+Prophet Muhammad’s birthday (Mawlid) is marked on 26 August, celebrating the Prophet’s life.
+Finally, Revolution Day on 1 November reminds us of the beginning of the Algerian War of Independence the Revolution Day (Anniversary).

 Algeria Holiday Calendar 2026